 - A check made to you LLC must be deposited in the LLC bank account.

 - LLCs must pay a filing fee when submitting articles of organization.

 Considering all this, one can see that there are many important choices to make when forming an LLC.

 If you need help understanding LLC forms, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.